haatos/simple-ci/readme.md

 - **Credential Management**: Store SSH private keys securely for authenticating to agents.
 - **Agent Orchestration**: Register remote machines as build agents; the controller uses SSH to connect to them to run pipelines.
 - **Pipeline Definition**: YAML-based pipelines with stages, steps, and artifacts are read from your git repository.
-- Scheduling: Schedule pipelines to run using _cron_ scheduling expressions for a specified branch.
+- **Scheduling**: Schedule pipelines to run using _cron_ scheduling expressions for a specified branch.
 - **Web Dashboard**: Intuitive UI powered by templ and HTMX for creating/editing resources and viewing build logs in real-time.
 - **Webhook Integration**: Trigger builds from GitHub/GitLab on push or PR events.
 - **Artifact Storage**: Download build artifacts directly from the UI.